serpent-os/onboarding/README.md

 ## Onboarding

-Serpent OS tooling is written primarily in [Dlang](https://dlang.org/).
+Serpent OS tooling is being redesigned in [Rust](https://rustlang.org).

+The legacy PoC tooling was written primarily in [Dlang](https://dlang.org/).

 ### Prerequisites